threlte/threlte/apps/docs/src/routes/core-transition/index.md

 ## First impressions

-While fleshing out the details of the components `<T>` and `<Three>`, I was constantly testing them.
-In a admittedly pretty naive use-case they proved to be 2-3x faster in updating props.
+While fleshing out the details of the component `<T>` and `<Three>`, I was constantly testing them.
+In an admittedly pretty naive benchmark they proved to be 2-3x faster in updating props.
 They're extremely flexible and compatible with existing threlte packages like `@threlte/extras` or `@threlte/rapier`.
 Here's the result of that testing, have a go and post your score on our [Discord server](https://discord.gg/EqUBCfCaGm)!

 <script lang="ts">
 import Example from '$examples/core/three-arcade-game/App.svelte'